ErikFolkesson/binaryNeuralNetwork/README.md

 The MNIST dataset is used for training and evaluating the models.
 Downloaded using the `torchvision` library.

 # TODO
+- [ ] Refractor and move CNN code to seperate files
 - [ ] Add automatic hyperparameter search

 ## Done